buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelAdheresToElement.md

 # IfcRelAdheresToElement

 The _IfcRelAdheresToElement_ is an objectified relationship between an element and one to many surface feature elements that adhere to the surface of the element.
 The relationship is defined to be a 1 to many relationship.
-The _IfcRelAdheresToElement_ establishes an aggregation relationship between the main element and a sub ordinary surface feature.
+The _IfcRelAdheresToElement_ establishes an aggregation relationship between the main element and a sub ordinary surface feature.<!-- end of definition -->

 > NOTE In contrary the _IfcRelAggregates_ relationship establishes an aggregation of equal parts to a whole.

 The _IfcRelAdheresToElement_ implies a surface interface between the geometric bodies of the element and the surface feature .
 As with all decomposition relationships it determines: